Blog Posts

 Start automating your product catalog management today

 Pumice.ai is a PIM enhancement platform that leverages our proven NLP and Ai tools to automate product related backend processes in one easy dashboard.
-To take the baseline performance even further you can leverage the development services of Width.ai to build custom integrations and models directly into the platform.
+To take the baseline performance even further you can leverage the e-commerce development services of Width.ai to build custom integrations and models directly into the platform.
 Contact us today to learn more about how you can start using our ai models today!